-This home for a family of four is a hybrid of Texas vernacular, mixed with the raw, simple, and rugged design-sensibility of the family's Texas, Colorado and Nordic roots.
-It is unique to the neighborhood by striving to be historically contextual in its scale and bones, with a warm and modern livability, built to last by wearing its materials like armor.
+This home for a family of four is a hybrid of Texas vernacular, mixed with the raw, simple, and rugged design-sensibility of the family's Texas, Colorado, and Nordic roots.
+It is unique to the neighborhood by striving to be historically contextual in its scale and style, with a warm and modern livability, built to last by wearing its materials like armor.

 The 4900sf home sits on 1.5 acres with a tree-framed view of downtown Austin.
 The property is one of the oldest homesteads in Rollingwood, a tiny city surrounded by Austin, with the original home like several modern 1940s homes built in that neighborhood, notable for linear floor plans, steel corner windows, and long walls of limestone.
 The original home was extensively remodeled by the second owners to hide the 1940s style, but a single shed roof structure remained at the back which helped inform the new design after the remodeled home was carefully recycled during its demolition.